 Fitzgerald River National Park

-Fitzgerald River National Park is located along the Great Southern Coast of WA between Hopetoun and Bremer Bay.
+Fitzgerald River National Park is located along the Great Southern Coast of Western Australia between Hopetoun and Bremer Bay.
 It has an incredibly diverse range of ancient flora species many of which are unique to the park, so budding botanists will be kept busy.
 There are multiple camping options to choose from with a selection of camping grounds at the east end of the park plus another at Point Anne to west of the park.

 We decided to attack from the east, so arrived at Hopetoun, filled up with fuel and grabbed a few last minute supplies before entering the park.
 We set up camp at Wonjarup (near the Hamersley Inlet) only a 25km drive from Hopetoun.